boolpath/eventerface/README.md

 #### - Distributed Stations

 # Eventful APIs
-Eventerface can also be used to expose collections of event related resources through RESTlike Web APIs.
+Eventerface can also be used to expose collections of event-related resources through RESTlike Web APIs (coming soon...).

 # Examples

+(See exampes folder)

 # License
 MIT